uleroboticsgroup/yasmin/README.md

 class PrintOdometryState(MonitorState):
+    """
+    MonitorState subclass to handle Odometry messages.

+    This state monitors Odometry messages from the specified ROS topic, logging them and transitioning based on the number of messages received.

+    Attributes:
+        times (int): The number of messages to monitor before transitioning to the next outcome.

+    Parameters:
+        times (int): The initial count of how many Odometry messages to process before changing state.

+    Methods:
+        monitor_handler(blackboard: Blackboard, msg: Odometry) -> str:
+            Handles incoming Odometry messages, logging the message and returning the appropriate outcome based on the remaining count.
+    """

     def __init__(self, times: int) -> None:
+        """
+        Initializes the PrintOdometryState.

+        Parameters:
+            times (int): The number of Odometry messages to monitor before transitioning to the next outcome.
+        """
         super().__init__(
             Odometry,  # msg type
             "odom",  # topic name
             ["outcome1", "outcome2"],  # outcomes
             self.monitor_handler,  # monitor handler callback
-            qos=qos_profile_sensor_data,  # qos for the topic sbscription msg_queue=10,  # queue of the monitor handler callback timeout=10,  # timeout to wait for msgs in seconds
+            qos=qos_profile_sensor_data,  # qos for the topic subscription msg_queue=10,  # queue for the monitor handler callback timeout=10,  # timeout to wait for messages in seconds )
-            # if not None, CANCEL outcome is added
-        )
         self.times = times

-    def monitor_handler(self, blackboard: Blackboard, msg: Odometry) -> str: yasmin.YASMIN_LOG_INFO(msg)
+    def monitor_handler(self, blackboard: Blackboard, msg: Odometry) -> str:
+        """
+        Handles incoming Odometry messages.

+        This method is called whenever a new Odometry message is received.
+        It logs the message, decrements the count of messages to process, and determines the next state outcome.

+        Parameters:
+            blackboard (Blackboard): The shared data storage for states. msg (Odometry): The incoming Odometry message.

+        Returns:
+            str: The next state outcome, either "outcome1" to continue monitoring or "outcome2" to transition to the next state.

+        Exceptions:
+            None
+        """
+        yasmin.YASMIN_LOG_INFO(msg)

         self.times -= 1